animesh2100/ARIA-grid-navigation/README.md

 # PREREQUISITE
 1 - Depends on jQuery library

-2 - The grid element must specify aria roles in html as role='grid' for the container element, role='row' for grid rows and role='gridcell' for cells
+2 - The grid element must specify aria roles in html as role='grid' for the container element, role='row' for grid rows and role='gridcell' for cells.
+It will also treat column headers as a cell, if role='columnheader' is specified